williamjingjiefeng/AutoConverter/README.md

 •	Emphasize the immutability of some mission critical application constructs for the performance gain.

 •	A consistent and normalised string representation of the converted object is required across the board.

+•	This tech would have the most benefit for projects where you have complex transformations of deeply structured entities that originated from XML documents.
+The key value proposition is being able to create complex transformations that are still completely type safe, while also being simple to define using the fluent API.
+But it will also bring a lot of benefit with the common data sync pattern, which is mostly "1 table / entity at a time, but also FK mapping, and some minor transformations".

 Implementation details are explained as follows: